 - I-Grades will not be counted in the maximum permissible number of modules which a student is allowed to repeat.

-- There is a fee payable on registration for repeating all modules except I-Grades.
+- There is a fee payable on registration for repeating all modules except I-Grades, there is no repeat fee in respect of clearing an I-Grade.

 - Only grades lower than C3 may be repeated (i.e. D1, D2, F, NG, ‘I’).